ProperForm Data Processing Addendum

 10.1.
 Notification.

-ProperForm will notify Provider of a confirmed Security Incident without unreasonable delay and, in any event, no later than 72 hours after ProperForm becomes aware that a Security Incident has occurred, to the extent reasonably practicable.
+ProperForm will notify Business of a confirmed Security Incident without unreasonable delay and, in any event, no later than 72 hours after ProperForm becomes aware that a Security Incident has occurred, to the extent reasonably practicable.
 Initial notification may be provided before all information specified in Section 10.2 is available; ProperForm will supplement the notification with additional information as it becomes available.

 10.2.
 Notification Content.